datstartup/ubuntuopenbox/lessons/m35-essential-operating-system-features.md

 ### 2. Xfce4-notifyd for Notification mechanism

-The operating system needs an output to notify about happned events (an email is received, your battery is low, a download is finished...).
+The operating system needs an output to notify about happening events (an email is received, your battery is low, a download is finished...).

 It is in a form of bubbles popping out on the desktop (with sound).
 ```bash